timmyolokes/HallMates/README.md

-# Tinker
+# HallMates

-A Tinker-like app designed to help college students connect based on shared courses and interests.
+A Tinder-like app designed to help college students connect based on shared courses and interests.

 ## Features